 Revision of the Package Travel Directive

 ABTA undertook a thorough consultation with Members in summer 2013, seeking views on the proposed Directive.
-The responses received and discussions conducted are now guiding our approach in regular meetings with policymakers in both Brussels and Westminster.
+The responses received and discussions conducted have guided our approach in regular meetings with policymakers in both Brussels and Westminster.
 In particular, we are seeking additional clarity around the definitions of the key concepts, such as Assisted Travel Arrangements and what constitutes a package within the proposed Directive.
-We will also be lobbying on those issues identified by Members where amendments to the current text are required.
+We are also lobbying on other issues identified by Members where amendments to the current text are required.

-ABTA Members can keep up to date with the development of the revision process through regular updates in ABTA Today.
+ABTA Members can follow developments in the revision process through regular updates in ABTA Today.
 You can also watch our PTD video for more information.

 If you’re an ABTA Member and you would like to ask us a specific question around the revision of PTD, please email us on email@example.com.